My pen is my wonderland

 It may appear obvious if you only speak English.
 Maar die vraag is eintlik vir ons tweetalige Suid-Afrikaners.
 Het jy dit in Engels of Afrikaans gelees?
 Wel lees dit nou in die ander taal.

-The poem can be read in Afrikaans and English and it almost have the same meaning but the following 3 words have a different meaning in Afrikaans:
+The poem can be read in Afrikaans and English and it almost has the same meaning but the following 3 words have a different meaning in Afrikaans:

 - Word – become